verdverm/verdverm.github.io/_sr/04-pge.md

 **Non-linear parameter fitting**

-Though not unique to PGE, or GP for that matter, non-linear regression is a central component to the PGE algorithm.
+though not unique to PGE, or GP for that matter, is a central component to the PGE algorithm.
 It enables the separation of search for form and optimization of that form's parameters.
 Great gains in efficacy are realized by